SaidaTaisei/k-net_converter/README.md

 k-net, kik-net to csv

 # Download
-The link was broken, so I updated the link.
+The previous link was broken, so I updated the link.
 Windows: [download converter.zip](https://github.com/SaidaTaisei/k-net_converter/releases/download/v1.0.0/converter.exe)

 # How to use